 Bed bug treatments should be inspected and treated by a pest control professional.
 As a consumer, you should always request and check references for bed bug removal companies.
 Some companies will use chemical treatments, while others, like Buffalo Restoration, utilize a more eco-friendly solution to treat bed bug infestations.
 We use high heat to eradicate all the bed bugs in the area.

 Make sure your prospective bed bug company demonstrates a vast knowledge and experience of dealing with bed bug control, a willingness to listen to any questions or concerns you may have, and the ability to explain clearly what steps are needed to get rid of your bed bug infestation.

 Buffalo Restoration uses high-heat treatments to kill bed bugs in a living space effectively.
 The customer is responsible for securing and removing items from the affected area.
 Additional labor needed to move contents will be billed on an hourly basis by Buffalo Restoration if content manipulation is needed to follow industry standards.

 We will treat the property and the contents with a standard process of heat.
 Then, physical monitoring of the temperatures of contents and the structure to a condition that would, in most cases, create an environment that would not support the habitability of the bugs and the eggs.
 Buffalo Restoration will heat the inside of the wall cavity and the contents of the affected area to a temperature of 130° for two hours.

 As stated above, success will be determined by a visual bed bug inspection of common areas.
 Internal temperature times and locations will be documented on our treatment logs.
 Post-treatment procedures include cooling the dwelling to below 100°.
-Some content manipulation will be performed to return the dwelling to a condition that will facilitate the client move back process.
+Some content manipulation will be performed to return the dwelling to a condition that will facilitate the client's move-back process.

 The benefit to you, as a customer, is that Buffalo Restoration uses a chemical-free solution to complete bed bug mitigation.